-Cooling thermostat settings for use in a Whole of Home calculation are detailed in section 3.14.
+Cooling thermostat settings for use in a Whole of Home calculation are detailed in Appendix A - Cooling thermostat settings by NatHERS climate zone for Whole of Home rating, ZERL zones and evaporative cooler suitability.

-Note that these values are different (generally lower) from the cooling thermostat values currently used for a NatHERS thermal performance simulation.
+Note that these values are different (generally lower) compared to the cooling thermostat values currently used for a NatHERS thermal performance simulation.

-3.3.1 Pattern of conditioning
+3.2.7 Pattern of conditioning

-Patterns of conditioning are based on the occupancy profiles defined in section 3.2.2.
+Patterns of conditioning are based on the occupancy profiles defined in section 3.2.3.

 Living/kitchen, living, daytime and garage - conditioned are considered 'daytime conditioned' zones, and bedroom and night-time are considered 'night-time conditioned' zones.
-Patterns of heating are defined in Table 4 and cooling in Table 5,
+Patterns of heating are defined in Table 4 and cooling in Table 5.